-Recent years have seen a rebirth in multi-well pad drilling technology due to the active development of shale deposits [75].
+Recent years have seen a rebirth in multi-well pad drilling technology due to the active development of shale deposits (DeMong et al., 2013).
 Combining wells into pads has long been recognised as a technique of developing oil and gas fields with difficult surface conditions feasible.
-The industry has recognized that developing oil and gas fields from a small number of pads reduces the surface footprint and environmental effect while increasing the overall economic efficiency of upstream projects [76].
+The industry has recognised that developing oil and gas fields from a small number of pads reduces the surface footprint and environmental effect while increasing the overall economic efficiency of upstream projects (Calderón et al., 2015).
 Many researchers have reported how effective well pad is.